LunCol/OH4L/README.md

 Parameters:

--Your location (use google maps API)
+*  Your location (use google maps API)
--Distance radius (floor of closest location)
+*  Distance radius (floor of closest location)
---google maps api (will this give it to us in closest first - order?)
+*  google maps api (will this give it to us in closest first - order?)
--Types of alcohol you don't drink (how will we interface with LCBO api to determine this?)
+*  Types of alcohol you don't drink (how will we interface with LCBO api to determine this?)